RiverRuby/digital-garden/content/Selected past projects.md

 This a curated list of past projects that I am proud of and/or display my research and product interests.
-A less more complete list can be found here: [[All past projects]]
+A less curated but more complete list can be found here: [[All past projects]]

 ### 2023